mrpixelgrapher/dreamboothgenerator/README.md

 Hey everyone,
-My name is Prakhar Saraswat, you can connect with me on https://twitter.com/Mrpixelgrapher
+My name is Prakhar Saraswat, you can connect with me on [Twitter](https://twitter.com/Mrpixelgrapher)

 So most of the people I've interacted with are as confused as I was before I started running tests on Dreambooth using Shivam's colab which is based on diffusers implementation for dreambooth base on diffusers from hugging space.

-Link to Shivam's colab: https://colab.research.google.com/github/ShivamShrirao/diffusers/blob/main/examples/dreambooth/DreamBooth_Stable_Diffusion.ipynb
+Link to Shivam's colab: [Link](https://colab.research.google.com/github/ShivamShrirao/diffusers/blob/main/examples/dreambooth/DreamBooth_Stable_Diffusion.ipynb)

 If you want TL;DR version, these are the settings that worked for me and can act as a good starting point for you:
 - Instance name: [Any Token Name]
+- training set containing 20 images (4 headshots, 11 half body shots, 5 full body shots)
 - Class Name: Man
 - num_class_images/Reg img no.= 20
-- max_train_steps= 1600
+- max_train_steps= 1400-1600
 - custom DDIM images as reg images